 At Lucy Bee we aim to be as environmentally responsible as we possibly can.

-Part of that includes using recycled and recyclable 300ml, 500ml and 1 litre glass jars for our coconut oil.
+Part of that includes using recyclable 300ml, 500ml and 1 litre glass jars for our Coconut Oil.

 For the lid, we use one with a BPA-free liner - it's known as a BPA-Non Intent design.